 - April of junior year: If you plan to write your project in the Fall, contact potential faculty members with whom you might like to work to see who is available to advise your thesis.
 Once you have chosen an advisor, register in Banner for your advisor's section of ENGL 700.
-Talk with your advisor about your project and develop a reading list for the summer. - November of senior year: If you plan to write your project in the Spring, contact potential faculty members with whom you might like to work to see who is available to advise your thesis.
+Talk with your advisor about your project and develop a reading list for the summer.
+For certain projects, you and your advisor may consider adding a "research term" (for ENGL 500 credit) to allow you to do more research in advance of your thesis semester. - November of senior year: If you plan to write your project in the Spring, contact potential faculty members with whom you might like to work to see who is available to advise your thesis.
 Once you have chosen an advisor, register in Banner for your advisor's section of ENGL 700.
-Talk with your advisor and develop a reading list for the winter. - Please remember that you need to have at least a 3.5 GPA in the major to be eligible to write a senior thesis.
+Talk with your advisor and develop a reading list for the winter.
+For certain projects, you and your advisor may consider adding a "research term" (for ENGL 500 credit) to allow you to do more research in advance of your thesis semester. - Please remember that you need to have at least a 3.5 GPA in the major to be eligible to write a senior thesis.
 Students below this GPA threshold are encouraged to do an ENGL 500 Independent Study project in lieu of a thesis. - See the "Thesis Requirements" section of this guide for a complete list of deadlines and expectations.